deepnimma/FrontNAMST/README.md

 Feel free to open up issues for bug requests, features or missing cards!

-Also feel free to contact me by email (deepnimma@gmail.com) or discord NottCurious#4351 to discuss anything about the website.
+Also feel free to contact me on discord `@nottcurious` to discuss anything about the website.